 Renovating your home can be one of the most exciting and gratifying experiences of homeownership.
-From designing the floor plan to purchasing materials, there is lots of fun to be had and most clients cannot wait to begin construction.
+From designing the floor plan to purchasing materials, there is lots of fun to be had, and most clients cannot wait to begin construction and see their renovation dreams finally coming true.
 However, choosing to live through a renovation is a big decision that should not be taken lightly.

-Once ground breaks, you are living in a full-blown construction zone.
+Once ground breaks, you might be living in a full-blown construction zone.
 This means constant noise, mess, and workers in your home.
 That being said, there are some positives.
 It is easier to monitor day-to-day work and to notice small imperfections when you see the home daily.
-It’s easy to communicate with the contractor on a regular basis when you see them at the home.
+It’s easy to communicate with your project manager on a regular basis when you meet with them at the home.
+For your own sanity, Skelly Build suggests that you plan to spend at least part of your time living outside of the construction zone.

 If you decide to stay in your home, be sure to have your contractor set up at least one sealed-off, construction-free zone and make it your go-to place to escape the chaos.
 Renovations are invasive and you will want to getaway.
 In order to minimize health-related problems, make sure to pack up clothing and bedding that you won’t be using in space-saving, vacuum-sealed bags to keep them clean and dust-free.
 Cover ducts with plastic.
 And turn off air conditioning and heating systems during the day, if possible, to keep air from circulating through the house.